Here we outline 10 of the top bonefish flies that you can use in the Bahamas, Florida and all over the world!

 When tying the fly, I prefer adding forward and rearward facing legs.
 This gives the fly good movement underwater, even when fished slowly.
 If the fish react poorly to the legs, I simply cut them off with my pliers or nippers.

 The best sizes to have in your saltwater fly box are 4 and 6.
 As always, carry two or three different weight variations with you which will make it possible to target bonefish in skinny to deep water.
+Especially when you’re on christmas island fly fishing.

 The Alphlexo Crab is a fly that is being talked about a lot lately.
 The only reason for this is that it produces fish.
 I’ve caught and guided clients onto bonefish, triggerfish, trevally, permit, and even some freshwater species with this fly.